20. The Locust-Bean Seller (Iya-Oniru)

 Extraordinary developments would follow, leading to a dramatic change in the life of the person.
 The change could be highly desirable or disastrous.
 Some of the developments were believed to take place either in a courtyard or a big garden, or at a palace, and involve plucking pumpkin seeds (eso pandoro) by the person or being given a marble (ado).
 There were two types of pumpkin seeds – the silent ones which were never blown by the strong wind, and the ones which emitted the sound ‘kami-kami-kami’ when blown by the strong wind.

 “Well, let’s hope she has heard the stories, because if not, knowing the kind of person she is – greedy and all that – she might decide to pluck the ‘kami-kami-kami seeds, and you know what that means?”
+“The ‘kami-kami-kami” seeds!
+My goodness!
+They are supposed to reveal all kinds of horrible and dangerous things like snakes and scorpions, and other reptiles, and poisonous insects like wasps and bees!”

+“Yes!
+Let’s hope that a better plight awaits Iya-Oniru if she happens to drop her locust-beans in the river and decides to chase after them, and she hasn’t heard any of these stories before!
+We don’t want her to come to a horrible end, do we?”
 “No!
 Of course not!
 I wonder how she would react to the ‘river individuals’ referred to in the stories even before she gets to chose between the ‘silent seeds’ and ‘the kami-kami-kami’ seeds’, if the stories are indeed true and Iya-Oniru finds herself in the same situation as the people in the stories!”

+The ‘river individuals’ associated with Yemoja or the Goddess of the River or the Creator were generally the same type in the stories, whether the events took place inside the river or outside – a fisherman, an old woman or man with a very big sore on her/his right leg (Iya-Elegbo/Baba-Elegbo), a bald-headed man, an old woman sitting at the bank of the river who had wanted to cross to the other side, but was afraid to do so, an old woman with such large teeth.
 In the most commonly told story about two women – ‘iyawo’ and her ‘iyaale’, the ‘iyawo’, after jumping in the river after her ’iyaale’’s ‘igbako’ first came across a fisherman who helped her search around for the ‘igbako’, and then an old woman (an old man, in some versions) with a very big sore.
 The old woman wanted her sore tended to, and the ‘iyawo’ did not hesitate to do so, and after that the latter was directed to a courtyard where she was invited to pluck some ‘silent pumpkin seeds’, in which she found all kinds of ‘goodies’.
 The ‘iyaale’ on the other hand, was ungracious to both the fisherman and the old woman when she ‘tried her own luck’, but the old woman overlooked this.
 She still invited the ‘iyaale’ to pluck the ‘silent seeds’, but the latter thought that she would benefit much more from the ‘kami-kami-kami’ seeds.
 The result was, of course, disastrous.

 Awe iru kan (A piece of locust-bean)